12 Dreamy Quezon Province Destinations That Look Straight Out of a Painting

 11. Sunshine Farm

+The farm-to-table restaurant transforms fresh harvests into delicious meals that remind me why locally grown food tastes so much better than supermarket versions.
 Strawberry taho and homemade ice cream quickly become visitor favorites.
-Educational tours showcase sustainable farming practices throughout the seasons.
-Morning visits offer optimal freshness and smaller crowds.
-This delightful rural escape provides the perfect counterbalance to urban life without requiring a long journey north.
+Entry costs around ₱50-100 per person, with strawberry picking at ₱200-300 per basket depending on season (November-May is peak).
+Educational tours showcase sustainable farming practices, while morning visits offer optimal freshness and smaller crowds.
+This delightful rural escape provides perfect counterbalance to urban life without requiring the long journey north to Baguio – exactly what busy professionals need for weekend reset.

 Sunshine Farm is a bucolic haven in the Philippines where fields of golden crops meet the warmth of rural living.